mehrain/mehrain.github.io/_posts/2024-03-11-first-post.md

 1. **Self-Study**: I have been dedicating time to self-study, exploring various programming languages and concepts.
 I believe that continuous learning is key to becoming a successful programmer.

 2. **Online Courses**: I am also taking advantage of online courses and tutorials to deepen my understanding of programming.
-Platforms like [insert platform names] have been invaluable resources in my learning journey.
+Online platforms have been invaluable resources in my learning journey.

     - **Bootcamp**: I am currently enrolled at Boot.dev Academy, where I am progressing through an intensive coding bootcamp.
 This program provides me with structured learning, mentorship, and hands-on projects to further enhance my programming skills.
 [Check out my profile on boot.dev](https://www.boot.dev/u/mehrain) !